Gayatrimurali/SC-200T00A-Microsoft-Security-Operations-Analyst/Instructions/Labs/LAB_AK_02_Lab1_Ex01_Explore_Copilot_Security.md

 1. Select the **Help (?)** icon.

-1. Select **Documentation**.
-This selection opens a new browser tab to the Microsoft Security Copilot documentation.
-Return to the Microsoft Security Copilot browser tab.
+1. Click on **Documentation** to open a new browser tab with the Microsoft Security Copilot documentation.
+Afterward, return to the Microsoft Security Copilot browser tab.

 1. Select **Help**.

-1. Anyone with access to Security Copilot can access the self help widget by selecting the help icon then selecting the Help tab.
-Here you can find solutions to common problems by entering something about the problem.
+1. Anyone with access to Security Copilot can use the self-help widget by clicking on the help icon and then selecting the **Help** tab.
+Here, you can find solutions to common problems by entering details about the issue.

 1. Users with a minimum role of Service Support Administrator or Helpdesk Administrator role can submit a support case to the Microsoft support team.
 If you have this role, a headset icon is displayed.
 Close the contact support page.